-In the digital age, nonprofit organizations, like all businesses, need to market online to succeed.
+In the digital age, nonprofit organizations, like all businesses, need to market online to succeed, from attracting potential supporters, organizing nonprofit fundraising to keep supporters involved and more.
 But marketing a nonprofit can differ from marketing a for-profit business.
 Instead of trying to increase sales, nonprofits need digital marketing to raise awareness, funds, and involvement.

 Digital marketing, with its myriad channels and tools, is crucial to the success of a nonprofit.
 When you know what resources are out there and how to use them effectively, you can use digital marketing to increase your positive impact in the real world.